Diabetes - type 1

 Type 1 Diabetes

-- The gradual destruction of beta cells in the pancreas.
+- The rapid or gradual destruction of beta cells in the pancreas.
 Eventually, the pancreas can no longer produce insulin.

 - Without insulin to move glucose into cells, blood glucose levels become excessively high, a condition known as hyperglycemia.